fghaas/quit-simplifying/markdown/openedx.md

 * For Kubernetes the number of code contributors is on the order of 10,000, and there are [a few million Kubernetes clusters deployed worldwide](https://cloudnativenow.com/topics/how-many-kubernetes-clusters-exist-today/).
   It's difficult to estimate how many clusters there are per admin, and how many admins per cluster.
   So its upstream-to-downstream ratio is probably in the 1:1000 range.
-* `curl` in contrast has on the order of 1,000 committers, and it *definitely* has way more than 100 million users.
+* `curl` in contrast has on the order of 1,000 committers, and it *definitely* has way more than a billion users.
-  So there, it's probably a ratio of 1:100000 or higher.
+  So there, it's probably a ratio of 1:1000000 or higher.

 So making things simpler for some number of people, while making it more difficult for *orders of magnitude* **more** people, is not a net win and not a reduction in complexity, either.